-To mitigate the need to monitor your pets, you can choose to use all natural, chemical free products.
-If you spray toxic pesticides on your grass or inside your house, your dog or cat will most likely absorb those chemicals through one method or another.
-Examples could be laying in the area, licking their fur after exposure, or even the indoor air quality of your home where pesticides have been sprayed and persist in the environment.
+To mitigate the need to monitor your pets, you can choose to use all natural, safe products.
+If you spray conventional pesticides on your grass or inside your house, your dog or cat will most likely absorb them through one method or another.
+Examples could be laying in the area, licking their fur after exposure, or even the indoor air quality of your home where conventional pesticides have been sprayed and persist in the environment.
 Ultimately all of this affects your health too.

-Contamination in small dosages can take years to build up in our pet’s (as well as our own) body but its never too late to start using organic pest control products.
-Implementing an integrated pest management program will help ensure that your pets will not have toxic pesticides in or on their bodies affecting their kidneys, liver, lymph nodes, and other areas of their central nervous system.
-Be aware, spot drops that are applied to the back of the neck for monthly flea and tick treatments ARE toxic pesticides.
+Contamination in small dosages can take years to build up in our pet’s (as well as our own) body but its never too late to start using safe pest control products.
+Implementing an integrated pest management program will help ensure that your pets will not have conventional pesticides in or on their bodies affecting their kidneys, liver, lymph nodes, and other areas of their central nervous system.
+Be aware, spot drops that are applied to the back of the neck for monthly flea and tick treatments ARE conventional pesticides.

-Although pesticides will have different effects on your pets, if you suspect your pets may have pesticide poisoning and display any of the symptoms of toxic pesticides listed below, contact your local veterinarian immediately.
+Although conventional pesticides will have different effects on your pets, if you suspect your pets may have conventional pesticide poisoning and display any of the symptoms of listed below, contact your local veterinarian immediately.